poorsquinky/resume/resume.md

 Personal Interests
 ------------------

-Interested in a broad range of arts from music, metalwork, digital interactive installations, all the way down to French pastry and costume design.
+Interested in a broad range of arts: musician, DJ/producer, digital interactive installations, even pastry and clothing design.
 Frequently found outdoors as well.

-Currently developing experience with machine learning and MLOps, creating Docker-based experimentation, operationalization, and CI/CD systems for some of my own models.
+Currently building experience by developing a machine learning / MLOps pipeline with Docker-based experimentation, feature extraction, operationalization, and CI/CD systems, as well as work on custom models.
 Also wrapping up a project in the Godot game engine.
 Always tinkering with something.

 Active in the Free Software community and owner/maintainer of a medium-sized